mitpoker/mpc-website/README.md

 The Alumni and Officers share a component called `PeopleList`, which you can edit in `src/lib/PeopleList.tsx`.

+## Styling

+This project uses TailwindCSS.
+Despite its ugliness, the author thinks it's the best styling solution currently available.

 ## Deploying

 You should do your work on a feature branch.
 You can see a live preview of that branch through Vercel.